rajeshwarpatlolla/ionic-timepicker/README.md

 ##Prerequisites.

-1) node.js, bower and gulp.
+1) node.js, npm, ionic, bower and gulp.

 ##How to use: